browserengineering/book/book/chrome.md

             DrawText(self.x, self.y, self.word, self.font, color))
 ```

+Now we don't need a `display_list` field in `BlockLayout`, and we can
+also remove the part of `BlockLayout`'s `paint`\index{paint} that
+handles it.
+Instead, `BlockLayout` can just recurse into its children
+and paint them.
+So by adding `LineLayout` and `TextLayout` we made
+`BlockLayout` quite a bit simpler and shared more code between block
+and inline layout modes.

 So, oof, well, this was quite a bit of refactoring.
 Take a moment to
 test everything---it should look exactly identical to how it did
 before we started this refactor.
 But while you can't see it, there's a